Below the 45th Parallel: A Big Day in New Zealand

 The whole thing is 30 centimeters high, some 64 meters long, and, because Linton is a cryptography buff, contains a complex mathematical puzzle made up of a series of smaller mathematical puzzles hidden throughout.
 To date, no one has solved the entire puzzle, but a local boy (11 years old) has cracked the code and is well on his way to solving it.

 Linton used to sell the entire tapestry digitally, with a ton of extras — like identifying each person in the tapestry (really!) and relating their biographical information, a great collection of reference books and illuminated manuscripts (including the entire Book of Kells), and a whole bunch of hands-on cryptography puzzles to solve, but he’s since gone into a well-deserved retirement.
-You can learn more about Linton, his process, and his replica tapestry at Medieval Mosaic.
+You can learn more about Linton, his process, and his replica tapestry at 1066: A Medieval Mosaic.

 After we'd thoroughly explored Geraldine, we had a bite of lunch and then got into the camper for the drive to Oamaru.
 The drive itself was short, and relatively uneventful, except when we crossed the 45th parallel south.